How Does a Hybrid Car Work?

 Keep in mind that each automaker has its own set of terms and conditions for the warranty on its vehicles, so we suggest taking the time to fully understand which make and model is the right fit for you, your transportation needs and how long you intend to keep your vehicle.

 Questions that often come up related to used hybrids are: what if I consider a used hybrid that no longer has the battery under warranty?
 If a replacement is required, what will it cost?

 The battery cost will vary based on the year and model of the car.
-As an example, if we look at the 2010 Toyota Prius, the cost ranges from $3,000 to $5,000.
+As an example, if we look at the 2010 Toyota Prius, the cost for a new traction battery pack ranges from $3,000 to $5,000.
 While this is expensive, it’s worth mentioning that replacing batteries is the exception rather than the norm.
 For instance, a Prius can often go up to 300,000 miles without needing a battery replacement.
 The cost of batteries continues to decline as technology continues to improve.